mercycorps/DPP-guides/Privacy-impact-assessment/README.md

 - Ensure that the organization is promoting human rights in its humanitarian activities.

 ## Guidance
-You can find Mercy Corps' [PIA Guidance here in the Digital Library](https://library.mercycorps.org/record/34302).
+Mercy Corps' staff can find the [PIA Guidance here in the Digital Library](https://library.mercycorps.org/record/34302).
 The document contains answers to frequently asked questions related to PIA and links to the internal Mercy Corps archive of completed PIA for comparison.

 Remember that:
 - A PIA is a _process_ used to identify and minimize the privacy risks.
 Completing a PIA form is not the end of the process!
 Revisit the form again after your project starts to make sure there are no new changes to a project that introduce new risks.
 If there are, go through the process of documenting mitigation strategies again to minimize any new risk.